WildMeOrg/deploy/docs/azure-provisioning.md

 Three services need to be provisioned for this deployment strategy: AKS, Postgres, and Redis.
 You'll also need to create a Resource Group for these services to be organized within.

+Note, these services are installed during the bootstrap process.
+This documentation can be useful for fully understanding the relationships, networking and service creation.

 ## Resource Group creation

 Follow the instructions at https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#create-a-resource-group